Ultrafast Ultrasound Imaging for 3D Shear Wave Absolute Vibro-Elastography: Discussion

-There is a trade-off between increasing the frame rate and depth of imaging.
-The total acquisition time can be improved by increasing the frame rate, however, {this reduces the} time between two transmit events.
-Therefore, higher depth imaging will be challenging as {longer} time is needed for the ultrasound waves to reach the imaging depth and back between two transmit events.
-For example, imaging at the depth {of} more than 10 cm may not be possible with much faster frame rates such as 6000 frames/s even without considering the system delay.
-Furthermore, too high frame rate results in tiny tissue displacements which makes the displacement estimation challenging.
+There is an inherent trade-off between increasing the frame rate and depth of imaging.
+The total acquisition time can be improved by increasing the frame rate, however, this reduces the time between two transmit events.
+Therefore, higher depth imaging will be challenging as longer time is needed for the ultrasound waves to reach the imaging depth and back between two transmit events.
+For example, in medical applications with the speed of sound of 1540 m/s, single plane wave imaging at the depth of more than 13 cm is not possible with much faster frame rates such as 6000 frames/s even without considering the system delay.
+Higher frame rates are possible with lower depth of imaging or higher speed of sound in other materials such as steel where the longitudinal speed of sound is about 5900 m/s.
+Furthermore, there is a system trade-off between the frame rate and depth of imaging in Verasonics ultrasound machine.
+The received ultrasound signals are digitized and stored in local memory prior to transfer to the host computer.
+So, after each frame collection (including all steered-angle acquisitions), there is a "Transfer To Host" command to transfer the collected data to the computer.
+For higher depth and more steering angles, the size of data is larger and can takes longer time to be transferred to the host computer which affects the adjusted frame rate in the code.
+One possible solution can be modifying the default imaging sequence to keep more frames on the local memory and transfer them once to the host computer.

-We use the GLUE3D algorithm~\cite{hashemi20203d} for axial, lateral, and elevational displacement estimation.
-Similar to the other elastography methods, it has a few tunable parameters ($\alpha_{1,2}$, $\beta_{1,2}$, and $\gamma_{1,2}$) that can be set at the beginning of the ultrasound exam based on the target organ.
-Higher coefficient values lead to smoother displacement maps.
-In all experiments, we set the tunable parameters of the GLUE3D algorithm to the recommended values in~\cite{hashemi20203d} such that $\alpha_{1}=\alpha_{2}=\beta_{1}=\beta_{2}=\gamma_{1}$, $\gamma_{2}= 0.5$, and $t=0.001$.
-Changing the GLUE3D coefficients by 100$\%$ changes the elasticity values by less than 2$\%$, and also in phantom experiment, changing the size of the ROI by 100$\%$ will change the average elasticity value by less than 5$\%$.